The No Surprises Act: what therapists need to know

 The Good Faith Estimate must be provided in writing.
 If it is delivered electronically (e.g., e-mail or text), it must be provided in a format that the client can save and print.
 It can be provided as part of your intake paperwork but also needs to be reviewed verbally with your client.
 Verbal notice alone is considered non-compliant.

-If you do decide to make the estimate part of your intake paperwork, just make sure that the client does not confuse it with your therapeutic contract.
+If you do decide to make the estimated part of your intake paperwork, just make sure that the client does not confuse it with your therapeutic contract.
 While a treatment contract asks a client to accept your services, a good faith estimate does not obligate an individual to receive services from that provider.

 The good faith estimate is an official document and is required to become part of the client record.
 The date and the method of delivery also need to be noted.
-A copy of the estimate must be made available upon request for at least six years after it is was given.
+A copy of the estimate must be made available upon request for at least six years after it was given.

-Which Clients Need to be Provided with a Good Faith Estimate?
+Which clients need to be provided with a Good Faith estimate?

 People who do not have insurance or pay out-of-pocket need to be provided with a good faith estimate.
 If the client is in-network and using insurance, they do not need to be given an estimate.
 This includes clients with Medicare, Medicaid, or any other federally funded insurance.

-It should be noted that many therapists—especially those in private practice—do not take any insurance at all.
+It should be noted that many therapists - especially those in private practice - do not take any insurance at all.
 In those cases, all of their clients would need to be given an estimate.
 But what about clients that you have been seeing for months or even years?
 You might be surprised to find that this bill applies to all established clients as well as new intakes.
 And what about clients that are out-of-network but still apply for some reimbursement from insurance?
 They too will need to be given a good faith estimate.

-When Do I Provide the Good Faith Estimate?
+When do I provide the Good Faith Estimate?

 The law is very specific as to when a client must be given a good faith estimate:

-● If a client makes an appointment more than 10 days in advance, the good faith estimate must be provided within three business days of scheduling.
+• If a client makes an appointment more than 10 days in advance, the good faith estimate must be provided within three business days of scheduling.

-● If a client schedules an appointment within three business days of the appointment, the good faith estimate must be provided within one business day of scheduling.
+• If a client schedules an appointment within three business days of the appointment, the good faith estimate must be provided within one business day of scheduling.

-● If a client requests an appointment on the day that they schedule, a good faith estimate is not required but is still good practice.
+• If a client requests an appointment on the day that they schedule, a good faith estimate is not required but is still good practice.

-● If a client or potential client requests a good faith estimate, it must be provided within three business days.
+• If a client or potential client requests a good faith estimate, it must be provided within three business days.
 This is true for whether or not a client actually schedules an appointment.
 You might be wondering, what is considered a request?
 A request for an estimate does not need to be formal or put into writing.
 Any discussion or question about prices qualifies as a request for a good faith estimate.

 The bill also requires that all clients receive a new notice every year or if the fees significantly change.
 For example, say that a client originally begins once-a-week individual therapy but then increases to twice a week and adds a group.
 The therapist should provide a new estimate that includes the additional services.
 If it is a long-term client, you may wish to give an estimate that covers a full year of services.

-How Does One Provide a Good Faith Estimate for Psychotherapy?
+How does one provide a Good Faith Estimate for psychotherapy?

 This is one of the most difficult aspects of the No Surprises Act for therapists.
 Until you see a client, it is difficult to know exactly what services they may require.
 Additionally, you often find out information during the course of therapy that may change their need for services part of the way through.
 For example, a client may initially present at intake with a low level of depression.
 But as the therapy progresses, you may find that they have a much more severe issue, such as bipolar disorder or a deep-seated characterological problem (e.g., borderline or paranoid personality disorder).
 Suddenly, the good faith estimate appears to be in bad faith.

-Therapy is not like a preplanned surgery, where you can be reasonably certain what materials and services will be needed.
+Therapy is not like a pre planned surgery, where you can be reasonably certain what materials and services will be needed.
 People are complicated and you don’t really start to know a client until you have a handful of sessions under your belt.
-Here are some tips for providing an accurate good faith estimate for psychotherapy clients:

-1. Provide a range of potential costs.
+• Provide a range of potential costs.
 Because psychotherapy can be quite unpredictable, it is helpful to not lock yourself into an exact number of sessions.
 For instance, you can say that “presenting problems like yours usually require 15-50 45-minute sessions, at X number of dollars per session”.

-2. Revise the estimate.
+• Revise the estimate.
 It is incredible to think that you have to provide an estimate before you even have an intake session with a client.
 It is almost an impossible task.
 So, feel free to adjust the estimate once you have completed the intake or even after a few sessions.

-3. Overestimate.
+• Overestimate.
 It is better to overestimate costs than underestimate them.
 Since this bill is all about preventing excessive costs and protecting consumers, you don’t want the client to be surprised with a huge bill they weren’t expecting.
 Filing a cost dispute is an act that would most certainly have a negative impact on treatment.

 Let’s say that your estimate somehow turns out to be way off.
 But you feel justified that your billing is correct and the client should pay the higher costs.
 If the client disagrees, they can ask the government to make you adhere to the original estimate.
 Part of the No Surprises Act includes a dispute resolution process.
 If the bill is $400 higher than the estimate, the client can appeal.
 The client must submit their claim to the United States Department of Health and Human Services and it must be done within 120 days of receipt of the medical bill.
 It costs $25 to file the dispute.
 If the client’s appeal is considered unsuccessful, they will be required to pay the higher amount listed on the bill.
 A detailed description of the Patient-Provider Dispute Resolution (PPDR) process can be found here.

-The No Surprises Act: A Challenging Yet Beneficial Bill for Therapists and Clients
+The No Surprises Act: A challenging yet beneficial bill for therapists and clients

 The No Surprises Act has the best intentions but presents difficulties in implementation for therapists.
 The new legislation aims to protect consumers from unexpectedly high medical bills by asking providers to present consumers with an estimate of potential prices.
 This is very reasonable for most healthcare services.
 Unfortunately, psychotherapy is not a static practice.
 It has many moving parts and can be difficult to estimate costs.
 Still, with a little forethought and flexibility, it is not an insurmountable task.
 Plus, any bill that can increase client comfort seems well worth the effort.